-Dr. Beddard is Medical Director at a large independent Blood Center
+Dr. Beddard is Medical Director at South Texas Blood & Tissue Center.

 "5 Questions with..." is a regular series of questions and answers with blood industry thought leaders.
 This installment looks at Acrodose, an FDA-approved whole blood derived alternative to apheresis Single Donor Platelets.
 Bloodbuy is not affiliated with Haemonetics, the provider of the Acrodose system, although Acrodose products are available on the Bloodbuy platform.